 The geographical restriction on the Eastern Aegean islands

 In practice, the imposition of a restriction on freedom of movement is particularly applied to persons subject to the EU-Türkiye statement and the Fast-Track Border Procedure, whose movement is systematically restricted to the island where they have arrived, under a “geographical restriction”.
-As mentioned in Reception and Identification Procedure, the geographical restriction on the given island is imposed both by the Police Authorities and the Asylum Service.
+This is despite the fact that for more than 3 years now (early 2020) Türkiye has been refusing the return of asylum seekers rejected by the Greek authorities, based on the “safe third country” concept,[7] thus making the statement non-operational in practice.

 Imposition of the “geographical restriction” by the Police: Following an initial “Deportation decision based on the readmission procedure” issued for every newly arrived person upon arrival, a “postponement of deportation” decision is issued by the Police,[8] by which the person in question is ordered not to leave the island and to reside in the respective RIC ‘until the issuance of a second instance negative decision on the asylum application’.
 The automatic issuance of a deportation decision upon arrival against every newly arrived person on the Greek islands is highly problematic, given that the majority of newly arrived persons have already expressed their intention to seek asylum upon arrival, thus prior to the issuance of a deportation decision.[9]
 Moreover, the decision of the Police which imposes the geographical restriction on the island is imposed indiscriminately, without any prior individual assessment or proportionality test.
 It is also imposed indefinitely, with no maximum time limit provided by law and with no effective remedy in place.[10]